 For details on the application process, including deadlines, please see the main Graduate Studies page.

-Doctoral students may specialize in either literature/cultural studies or Hispanic linguistics.
+Doctoral students may specialize in either Literatures/Cultural Studies or Hispanic Linguistics.
 A minor is optional; it may be another Romance language or a different field related to the student’s major (such as English, History, Latin American Studies, Philosophy, Portuguese/Brazilian Literature, or Women’s Studies and Gender Research).

 The Graduate School requires that doctoral candidates complete at least 90 hours above the baccalaureate degree.
 A maximum of 30 credits is awarded for a transfer MA.
 Doctoral students in the Department may choose to specialize either in the study of Spanish-language literature and culture (“Literature Track”) or in the study of the Spanish linguistics (“Linguistics Track”).

-In the literature/cultural studies track, all candidates must take at least one course on each of the following areas: Peninsular (Medieval and Early Modern; 18th- and 19th-centuries; and contemporary) and Latin American (Colonial, 19th century, and contemporary).
+In the Literatures/Cultural Studies track, all candidates must take at least one course on each of the following areas: Peninsular (Medieval and Early Modern; 18th- and 19th-centuries; and contemporary) and Latin American (Colonial, 19th century, and contemporary).

 Graduate credit for work in and outside the major field